aiformankind/covid-19-hackathon/README.md

 6. Proposed by Wei Shung Chung: A way for parents to know who is sick in the daycare/school.
 Need more infos and visibility.

 7. Proposed by Wei Shung Chung: Scan latest papers about Covid-19 from NEJM, JAMA, Lancent, etc and provide summaries of the papers.
 Find out the treatment plans per individual types (Suggested by Anna).
+We will form some teams to participate in [CORD-19-research-challenge](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)

 8. Proposed by Sambit Das.
 Handle misinformation